XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/6_verification_and_polish.py", language="py", start_with="# This account's total XRP reserve", end_before="self.build_ui()") }}

-Then modify the `update_account()` method of the `TWaXLFrame` to save the latest calculated balance.
+Then modify the `update_account()` method of the `TWaXLFrame` to save the latest calculated reserve.
 Modify the last few lines to look like this:

 {{ include_code("_code-samples/build-a-wallet/py/6_verification_and_polish.py", language="py", start_with="# Display account reserve and", end_before="def enable_readwrite") }}